 An expressionistic account of the bombing of the 17th Street Baptist Church in Birmingham, Alabama.

-Amandla Stenberg, a mixed race actress, is committed to playing only strong characters, and passes over roles she feels should be reserved for darker-skinned actresses, in her quest to fight colorism.
+Amandla Stenberg, a mixed race actress, is committed to only playing strong characters.
+She is also passionate about passing over roles that she feels should be reserved for darker-skinned actresses, in her quest to thwart colorism.

 10-year-old Jaysa speaks out against the asthma-inducing power plants in her town, citing environmental racism.
 Her words help get the last power plant shut down.